General Fee Information

 Details on final year fees for MSc and PhD students can be found here.

 All students must make arrangements for payment of their tuition fees prior to or at the start of each academic year.
-A tuition fee deferral can be made when students are not able to pay their fees in full but are receiving a major scholarship or other funding which is equal to or greater than the minimum first payment indicated on ROSI/ACORN.
+A tuition fee deferral can be made by a student who is receiving the graduate full funding.
+Students can defer their fees directly on ACORN after they have cleared any condition(s) to their registration and that they are within their funding cohort limit (2 yrs for MSc and 5 yrs for PhD).
+However, if a student has arrears of $100 or more, he/she cannot defer fees.
 A tuition deferral does not mean that fees are not outstanding; the deferral permits a student to register without making a fees payment and also determines when service charges accrue on outstanding accounts.

 Students whose time limit for the degree completion has expired and are now returning to defend a thesis (for a maximum of 12 months), are required to be reinstated and pay a one session reinstatement fee.
 Students who are reinstated before the time for the degree completion are responsible for fees for sessions they have not registered in but were required to do so.

 After the registration deadline, late registrants must go directly to SGS to register and provide proof of fees payment or a deferral request.
 Late registration fees will be charged.
 All course enrolments will be canceled and students will have to re-enroll by the enrolment deadline.

 Please note that students who do not register by the deadline will not receive T2202A tuition credit for the month of September.

 Your T2202A Education Tax receipt will be available on ACORN at the beginning of the calendar year.
 Remember, the receipt reflects fees paid in the calendar year (January to December) and not the academic year (September to August).
 Tax receipts for student stipends are processed through the Payroll office that paid out the award.